dimitarg/dimitarg.github.io/_posts/2019-09-21-about-my-job.md

   - fp
 ---

-Hopefully this post will not show up yet, as "published" is set to "false".

 In this post, I will attempt to explain, in what hopefully are simple terms, what is it that I do for a living, and why I feel passionate about it.
 You do not need to be a programmer to follow along this text - it is non-technical.

 # Why?